-Clifford B. Anderson is Director of Digital Research at the Center of Theological Inquiry in Princeton, NJ.
+Clifford B. Anderson is the Director of the Divinity Library at Yale University.
 Among other publications, he is co-author of XQuery for Humanists (Texas A&M University Press, 2020) and editor of Digital Humanities and Libraries and Archives in Religious Studies (De Gruyter, 2022).

 Pratt Institute